BLOG |

 This allows you to retain talent after closing down and keep your Thailand operations running without legal or administrative risks.

-Compared to other approaches, EOR provides a fast and flexible way to ensure continuity:
+Compared to other approaches, professional employment services provide a fast and flexible way to ensure continuity:

 To successfully close your Thai entity while protecting your workforce, consider the following: